AnnieL1/Python-She_Codes_Plus/README.md

 # Weather project #

 This project was created in Python as part of the She Codes Plus bootcamp Python module.
+It involved completing 8x functions which passed when test scripts were run.

 ## Features ##
     Weather.py includes the following:
         1. Function that converts an ISO formatted date into a human readable format.
         2. Function that converts a temperature from farenheit to celcius.
         3. Function that calculates the mean value from a list of numbers.